 “If we don’t do this tomorrow, we won’t have an economy on Monday,” former Fed Chair Ben Bernanke notably said during the worst of the financial crisis, when he and Treasury Secretary Hank Paulson approached Congress for $700 billion in funds to help unfreeze credit markets.

 Fact: Congress created the Fed with the Federal Reserve Act of 1913

 The Fed is arguably the most powerful central bank in the world.
 Its decisions on interest rates impact all of the U.S., as well as other countries around the globe.

 However, its leading officials are not elected, nor are they considered directly part of the government.
-The constitution doesn’t even mention the need for a “Federal Reserve System.”
-This makes some people a bit suspicious about the Fed in general, and could be a reason why so many Americans are skeptical about their purpose.
+This makes some people a bit suspicious about the Fed in general and could be a reason why so many Americans are skeptical about its purpose.

-But the Fed was created nearly 100 years ago under President Woodrow Wilson with the passage of the Federal Reserve Act.
+Congress, however, created the Fed more than 100 years ago under President Woodrow Wilson, with the passage of the Federal Reserve Act.
 Wilson wanted to form a U.S. central bank charged with maintaining economic stability in response to a banking panic just six years earlier.
 (At the time, private banks and business owners were relied upon to maintain economic stability, flooding the system with capital and cash to keep the financial system afloat.)

 Before the Federal Reserve, there were two central banks in the U.S. The First Bank of the United States lasted from 1791 until 1811, and the Second Bank of the United States existed between 1816-1841.

-Misconception No. 7: The Fed can prevent income inequality
+Myth No. 9: The Fed can prevent recessions